West Buckland, Devon

-The civil parishes of East Buckland and West Buckland were merged on 1 April 1986, forming the civil parish of East and West Buckland.

 History

 The manor was formerly part of the Fortescue Estate, owned by the Earls Fortescue of nearby Castle Hill, Filleigh.
 Earlier the manor together with the advowson of the church had been acquired by the influential Barnstaple merchant and MP John Delbridge (1564-1639).
+On 1 April 1986 the parish was abolished and merged with East Buckland to form "East and West Buckland".

 Access

 Most travellers reach West Buckland by a steep, winding, mostly single track hill up from the North Devon Link Road (A361).

 Facilities

 Until 2008 the village had a small post office; the post office is now held in the church on two afternoons a week, Tuesdays and Thursdays.
 West Buckland was one of the first villages in the country to arrange such a facility.
 The village has a refurbished village hall.
 There is no public house, but the village hall now has a licensed bar which is opened during a considerable number of social events throughout the year.